renovatebot/renovate/docs/usage/bot-comparison.md

 Renovate shows four _Merge Confidence_ badges in its PRs:

 - **Age**: The age of the package
-- **Adoption**: The percentage of this package's users (within Renovate) which are using this release
+- **Adoption**: The percentage of users of this package (within Renovate) who are using this release
 - **Passing**: The percentage of updates which have passing tests for this package
 - **Confidence**: The confidence level for this update